How to Create a Rideshare App for Your Offline Business

 In just a few years, ridesharing has become one of the most lucrative business models.
 Though there are lots of players on the market, ridesharing app development is in high demand.
 In this article, we share useful tips on how to make a rideshare app and tell all there is to know about the development process and cost.

-While riders save on transportation costs, drivers make a profit from their empty seats.
+While riders save on transportation costs, drivers profit from their empty seats.
 Not to mention that ridesharing helps to lessen traffic congestion during peak hours and reduce people’s environmental footprint.

 The phenomenal success of Uber and Lyft has shaken the world.
 In just a few years, these ridesharing companies have disrupted traditional city taxi services and become absolute leaders in their target markets.